 “What is the use of CAT exam?” you may wonder.
 The first milestone that an MBA aspirant looks forward to is clearing the CAT exam.
 The CAT exam is an extremely competitive exam, where only a handful of students get admission into the institute of their dreams!

-Conducted by the Indian Institutes of Management (IIMs), the CAT exam is a selection test that serves as an entrance to business administration programs.
+The Indian Institutes of Management (IIMs) conducts the CAT exam is a selection test that serves as an entrance to business administration programs.
 Every year, 2 lakh candidates appear for this examination, out of which only 5000+ earn their place in one of the prestigious IIMs or top B-schools in India.

 Before you appear for the CAT exam, you need to keep some important details in mind.
 These details are described at length below.